 Integrated Care Boards (ICBs) are responsible for the commissioning of NHS services locally In England.
 Local Health Boards in Scotland and Wales, and Health and Social Care Trusts in Northern Ireland are responsible for local prescribing policies.

 In Wales, Scotland and Northern Ireland, prescriptions are free of charge.

-Usually you will need to pay one prescription charge for each item on your prescription.
-The prescription charge in England is £9, as of 1 April 2019.
+Usually, you will need to pay one charge for each gluten free prescription item (e.g one per type of food.
+Multiple loaves of bread incur a single charge).
+The prescription charge in England is £9.65, as of 1 April 2023.

 A PPC covers you for all of your NHS prescription costs, no matter how many you need.
 To find out more about PPCs, speak to your local pharmacist, call 0300 330 1341, or you can order one online.